SAP-samples/cloud-mdk-tutorial-samples/Onboarding-iOS-client/Onboarding-iOS-client.md

     ![MDK](img_3.png)

-4. Enter your credentails to login to SAP Cloud Platform and tap **Log On** to authenticate.
+4. Enter your credentails to login to SAP Business Technology Platform (BTP) and tap **Log On** to authenticate.

     ![MDK](img_4.png)